Adv. Neuroimaging Concepts

 Organiser: Dr Giovanni d'Avossa

 Overall aims and purpose

 This course provides an extensive overview of mainly MR based imaging techniques used to study the structure, connectivity and metabolism of the brain.
 Basic anatomic and physiological concepts pertinent to the understanding of these techniques are also introduced, such as the physiological principles underlining the measurement and regulation of cerebral blood flow and neural metabolism.
 Several techniques are overviewed and their respective value and limitations highlighted though discussion of seminal papers.
 These are presented in a Journal Club format by both faculty and students.
-Given that most of these techniques find application in the detection and characterisation of pathological changes in the brain, applications to the study of disease processes is emphasised, although significant time is also devoted to illustrating techniques mainly used in basic Cognitive Neuroscience.
+Given that most of these techniques find application in the detection and characterisation of pathological changes in the brain, applications to the study of disease processes is also emphasised, although the emphasis is on imaging applications in basic Cognitive Neuroscience.
 The ethical implications that are raised by modern neuroimaging techniques and findings will also be discussed when pertinent.

 Neurophysiological basal of the BOLD signal.